esthercrawford/EstherBot/README.md

 1. You should be all set.
 Open your Heroku app and start chatting with your new bot!

+##Teach Your Bot To Talk
+Now that you have a bot you need to decide what it'll say.
+That's where the file script.json comes in.
+It's the document you need to edit to make your bot talk.

+By clicking on the pencil icon you can edit the document.
+The keywords are on the left, and the bot's response is on the right.
+For example, if a user types "hello" then the bot will say "Sweet, let's do this..."

+Keywords are not case sensitive for users.

+The only two keywords you don't want to change are CONNECT ME and DISCONNECT.
+CONNECT ME turns the automated chat off, so the bot will stop responding to keywords.
+DISCONNECT will turn the bot back on.

 ##Bonus
 Open the Smooch [control panel](https://app.smooch.io) and add more integrations.
 You can add new user channels like Twilio SMS, or you can add Slack or HipChat which will let you join in on the conversation along side your bot.
 Pretty neat!